-In his position, I would probably have been impatient with some of the comments too.
+In his position, I’d have been impatient too.
 I wouldn’t compare an interest in usage with staring at one’s shoes instead of a sunset, but I don’t think this is quite what he meant: Ed told me by email that he finds linguistics fascinating, and that he’s happy to have errors pointed out – but not to be told he’s wrong when he has used an accepted usage, and when erroneous nitpicking hinders discussion of exciting scientific research.

-If you see or hear someone reject a word by saying it’s “not a word”, you can reasonably assume that they mean it’s not a word they like, not a word they would use, not a word in standard usage, not a word in a certain dictionary, not a suitable word for the context, and so on.
+If you see or hear someone reject a word by saying it’s ‘not a word’, you can reasonably assume that they mean it’s not a word they like, not a word they would use, not a word in standard usage, not a word in a certain dictionary, not a suitable word for the context, and so on.
 There’s a difference, and it matters.
-In a rousing rant at Language Log some years ago, linguist Arnold Zwicky emphatically denounced this form of dogmatic disallowance:
+In a rousing rant at Language Log some years ago, linguist Arnold Zwicky emphatically denounced this form of dogma:

-If you’re thinking, “superhyperbolic isn’t a word”, you’re losing ground.
+If you’re thinking, ‘superhyperbolic isn’t a word’, you’re losing ground.
 Take a deep breath, then take irregardless.
-Some people will tell you it’s not a word, but of course it is; it’s just currently non-standard.
-A word might be considered awkward, confusing, silly, or likely to discredit its user, but these criticisms warrant reasoned arguments to back them up, not dictatorial denial.
+Some people will tell you it’s not a word, but of course it is; it’s just non-standard.
+A word may be considered awkward, confusing, silly, or likely to discredit its user, but these criticisms warrant reasoned arguments to back them up, not dictatorial denial.
 I don’t care for irregardless, but I’ll defend its right to be said.

 Along similar lines, a more elaborate web page is ‘“Login” is not a verb’.
-Again, login is not a verb I would use – log in seems better formed and less susceptible to problems with conjugation – but absolute pronouncements on what is or isn’t a verb are necessarily ill-judged, because every word can potentially be verbed.
-For a more nuanced and commonsensical look at login as a verb, see the discussion here, where Mark Liberman delivers a dose of perspective that’s in striking contrast to the peevers’ invective:
+Again, login is not a verb I would use – log in is better formed and less susceptible to problems with conjugation – but absolute pronouncements on what is or isn’t a verb are ill-judged, because every word can potentially be verbed.
+For a more nuanced and commonsensical look at login, see Mark Liberman’s analysis which is in striking contrast to the peevers’ invective:

 The not-a-verb template is extended here.
-Readers are introduced to a list of other “words that are not verbs”, and are invited to “pick one of the non-verbs about which this site knows”.
-I can’t decide whether this phrase is deliberately ungainly or a good example of how some writers forsake clarity to avoid breaking what they imagine to be important grammatical rules — in this case stranding a preposition.
+Readers are introduced to a list of ‘words that are not verbs’, and are invited to ‘pick one of the non-verbs about which this site knows’.
+I can’t decide whether this phrase is deliberately ungainly or a good example of how people forsake clarity to avoid breaking what they imagine to be important grammatical rules (in this case stranding a preposition).
 As I’ve shown before, automatic deference to dubious pseudo-rules is associated with substandard prose and a penchant for dogma.

 That sudden whiff in the air is not the subtle aroma of enlightenment.

 Word aversion and word hatred are an aesthetic indulgence; word denial is a different beast.
 Why the cranky resolve to outlaw disliked words?
 From what imaginary realm do people conjure the authority to decide what’s acceptable?
-And how do peevers cope with the Nadsat in Burgess’s A Clockwork Orange, the Newspeak in Orwell’s 1984, or the idiosyncratic hyperinvention of Joyce’s later novels, to name just a few well-known literary examples?
-These books have lots of words that “aren’t” words.
-Imagine if the not-a-worders (oops) replaced every word they considered “not a word” with the words “not a word”.
-I’m being facetious, but only to point up the absurdity of this intolerance.
+And how do peevers cope with the Nadsat in A Clockwork Orange, the Newspeak in 1984, or the idiosyncratic hyperinvention of Joyce’s later novels, to name a few well-known literary examples?

-Wordnik, on the other hand, has “all the words”.
+Wordnik, by contrast, has ‘all the words’.
 Type in a clump of letters, be it a valid construction or not, and you’ll arrive at a page for that word.
 If you enter a made-up word, you’re unlikely to find information on it, and it probably won’t become part of the common lexicon, but who knows.
 In a casual conversation last night I used the word judgy, meaning judgemental.
-I’d never used or thought of it before; it just came out mid-sentence and made convenient sense (I hope).
-Nor, having said it, did I think I was the first to use it, and I’m happy to confirm this.
+I’d never used or thought of it before; it just came out mid-sentence and made convenient sense.
+Turns out, of course, that I was not the first to use it.
 Whimsical affixation comes naturally to us, and the effects can be morphogasmic.